Customer Onboarding: 19 Amazing Ideas to Better Onboard Customers

 14. Offer a free trial of your product or service.

 A free trial is a great way to get new customers interested in your product or service.
-By offering a free trial, you are giving potential customers the chance to experience your product or service without any commitment or risk.
-This method can be a powerful marketing tool, as it allows customers to try before they buy.
+A free trial allows potential customers to experience your product or service without commitment or risk.
+This method can be a powerful marketing tool, allowing customers to try before buying.

-Additionally, a free trial can help build trust and establish credibility with potential customers.
-By offering a free trial, you are showing that you are confident in your product or service and that you are willing to let customers try it out risk-free.
+A free trial can also help build trust and credibility with potential customers.
+By offering a free trial, you show that you are confident in your product or service and willing to let customers try it out risk-free.

 15. Give the customer access to exclusive content.